kalebishop/kalebishop.github.io/_pages/cv.md

 ## education
 - Ph.D. in Computer Science, University of Colorado Boulder, _ongoing_
   * I'm in my second year of PhD study, co-advised by Profs.
 Alessandro Roncone and Bradley Hayes.
-  * Executive Committee member, co-investigator, and software developer in the [Institute for Student-AI Teaming (ISAT)](https://outreach.colorado.edu/program/ai-institute-for-student-ai-teaming/)
+  * Executive Committee member, co-investigator, and software developer in the [NSF Institute for Student-AI Teaming (ISAT)](https://outreach.colorado.edu/program/ai-institute-for-student-ai-teaming/)
   * Awarded the Graduate School's Chancellor's Fellowship in 2020.

 - B.S. in Cognitive Science, Yale University, _2020_